How a Modern Restaurant Upgraded Its Customer Experience with Digital Menu board?

 Customer Confusion

-Traditional menus can often overwhelm customers with too much information.
+Traditional menus board can often overwhelm customers with too much information.
 Many printed boards try to show every option, every modifier, and every combo all at once.
 While the intent is to provide choice, the result is visual clutter.
 Customers may struggle to locate the items they want, compare prices, or understand promotions.

 Consider a customer visiting during lunch rush: they are confronted with long lists of breakfast items, lunch combos, and limited-time promotions all on the same board.
 The result?
 Hesitation, second-guessing, and longer decision-making times.
 This confusion can lead to frustration, abandoned orders, or missed upselling opportunities.